Back in the alley, Woods called into dispatch, then was directed to Tac 2. Mac came on the radio and asked, "What's the status on Pete?"

 Mac looked at Dr. Brackett with great appreciation.
 He knew Pete needed his strong presence to accept the next steps in his recovery.
 Mac also knew that Jim was the only person Pete might accept help from.
 After Brackett left the room, Mac asked, "Did you want me to call Reed?"

 "God, No!
 I don't need anyone else hovering over me like I'm an invalid."

 "You know he would want to be called."

 Pete stopped for a second, rubbing his face.
 His frustration was seeping over, and he knew his self-control was tittering on the edge.
 "I'm sorry, Mac.
 It's not that I don't want to be appreciative of your help and all.
 Can we please wait on that call?"

 Mac felt sorry for his friend.
 He could see the inward battle over the unexpected emotions he was facing.
 "It's OK, Pete.
 Let's just take this one step at a time.
 I'll leave your things here."
 He sat the duffle on the chair beside the bed.
 "I'll go grab a paper and wait for you in the lobby unless you need something else."

 A nurse came into the room prepared to remove Pete's IV catheter.
 Pete nodded to Mac.
 "Sounds good.
 Thanks, Mac."

-Four days later, Pete was back at the Central Division Police Station.
+Two days later, Pete was back at the Central Division Police Station.
 He came in early to get dressed while it was still quiet.
 He paused for a moment when he buttoned the cuffs of his long-sleeved uniform shirt feeling a bit self-conscious of the needle marks still present.
 When ready, he went to Mac's office to turn in the doctor's papers stating that he was cleared for duty.